Experienced Miami Divorce Attorney Uncovers Hidden Assets

 Capable representation for high-net-worth spouses in Florida divorces

 Each party to a divorce must disclose the entirety of their financial assets, but many do not.
 In fact, some actively scheme to hide assets from their spouse.
 Sometimes they’ve been doing this throughout the marriage, keeping their spouse and the IRS in the dark.
 In other cases, the spouse who controls the couple’s finances starts moving assets around in the run-up to the divorce.
 These actions can deprive the other spouse of a fair share of the couple’s marital estate and may have criminal implications as well.
-When you retain The Law Offices of Lawrence S. Katz, P.A., you get the benefit of more than 50 years of legal experience in divorce litigation.
+When you retain The Law Offices of Lawrence S. Katz, P.A., you get the benefit of many years of legal experience in divorce litigation.
 We leave no stone unturned as we work to uncover the hidden assets that are rightfully yours.

 How marital assets can be hidden